High SNR Analysis of RIS-Aided MIMO Broadcast Channels: Simulations

 Analyzing this behavior in greater depth results in Figure \ref{fig:RefComp}.
-We can see that the gap between \ac{DPC} and linear precoding stays approximately constant for an increasing number of \ac{RIS} elements in both cases, for random phase shifts and when only the direct channel is considered.
-For the DPC-AO and RIS-LISA algorithms this is different.
-In the Rayleigh model (see Figure \ref{fig:RefCompa}), the gap between the two schemes can be made arbitrarly small with an increasing number of elements whereas for the Rician fading model (see Figure \ref{fig:RefCompb}) the gap remains also for a higher number of elements.
-The gap between both algorithms is still decreasing in the Rician model as the linear scheme finds an alternative phase shift by the harmonic mean maximization (purple dash-dotted line) which results in a better conditioned channel.
-However, also this alternative phase shift is limited for the Rician fading model.
+We can see that the gap between \ac{DPC} and linear precoding stays approximately constant for an increasing number of \ac{RIS} elements when random phase shifts are considered.
+For the DPC-AO and RIS-LISA algorithms a different behavior can be observed.
+In the case of Rayleigh fading [see Figure \ref{fig:RefCompa}], the gap between the two schemes vanishes with an increasing number of elements whereas for Rician fading [see Figure \ref{fig:RefCompb}] the gap remains also for a higher number of elements.
+While the eigenvalue placement is limited (seen by the high \ac{SNR} approximations), the difference between the two methods can still decrease as favorable propagation will result in orthogonal user channels for large array sizes.
+Furthermore, both methods perform worse in case of Rician fading because of the eigenvalue limitations resulting in restrictions for spatial multiplexing. \pgfplotstableread{plot_data/RicianRates.txt}{\tableIRSEl}

+These limitations can be further observed in Figure \ref{fig:RicComp}.
+We can see that an increasing Rician factor deteriorates the performance for both random and optimized phases due to the eigenvalue limitations.
+Additionally, the high-\ac{SNR} approximations are not valid anymore if the Rician factor is large.
+This is especially pronounced for a negligible direct channel [see Figure \ref{fig:RicCompb}].
+The circumstance that one eigenvalue is dominant leads to both \ac{DPC} and \ac{RIS}-LISA allocating only a single stream resulting in the same performance.
+The transmit power would have to be increased dramatically to match the high-\ac{SNR} approximations.